next-hat/documentation/docs/manuals/nanocl/install/debian.md

 ---
-title: Install Nanocl on Ubuntu
+title: Install on Debian / Ubuntu | Nanocl
-description: This section contains required procedures for installaling Nanocl on Ubuntu.
+description: This section contains required procedures for installaling Nanocl on Debian / Ubuntu.
-keywords: [documentation, nanocl , setup, installation, ubuntu]
+keywords: [documentation, nanocl , setup, installation, ubuntu, install, debian, ubuntu, linux]
 image: /img/logo.webp
 sidebar_position: 1
-sidebar_label: Ubuntu / Debian
+sidebar_label: Debian / Ubuntu
+pagination_prev: manuals/nanocl/install/overview
-pagination_next: setups/nanocl/linux/post-installation
+pagination_next: manuals/nanocl/install/post-installation
 ---

-# Install Nanocl on Ubuntu / Debian
+# Install Nanocl on Debian / Ubuntu

-> **Tags** <br />
-> documentation, nanocl , setup, installation, ubuntu

-This section contains required procedures for installaling Nanocl on Ubuntu.
+This section contains required procedures to install Nanocl on Debian / Ubuntu.

-## Prerequisites

-### OS requirements
+## OS requirements

-To install Nanocl, you need the 64-bit version of one of these Ubuntu versions :
+Nanocl have been tested on one of the Ubuntu 64-bit versions listed below:

 - Ubuntu Jammy 22.04 (LTS)
 - Ubuntu Impish 21.10
 - Ubuntu Focal 20.04 (LTS)
 - Ubuntu Bionic 18.04 (LTS)

-And be sure to have a docker installation with the right to communication with `/run/docker.sock`. <br />
-You can see how to install docker on ubuntu [there](https://docs.docker.com/engine/install/ubuntu)
+But it can be installed on any debian based distribution.
+Only the CLI ([nanocl][nanocl]) is installed from our repository, the rest of the components are running inside containers and are available where docker is available.

 ## Installation methods